Wappsto/javascript-wappsto-wapp/README.md

 It is also possible to use more advanced filters to get more control over the specific objects that are requested.
 It is possible to combine any keys in the filter, to narrow down the returned objects.
+If you need to find multiple of the same type, you can use an Array with the values.
 A filter have 3 main entry points `network`, `device` and `value`.
 You can see the posible filters below.

 ```javascript
 const filter = {